Black Rod is a senior officer in the House of Lords, responsible for controlling access to and maintaining order within the House and its precincts.

 Black Rod's role at the State Opening of Parliament is one of the most well-known images of Parliament.

-He then bangs three times on the door with the rod.
-The door to the Commons Chamber is then opened and all MPs – talking loudly – follow Black Rod back to the Lords to hear the Queen's Speech.
+He or she then bangs three times on the door with the rod.
+The door to the Commons Chamber is then opened and all MPs – talking loudly – follow Black Rod back to the Lords to hear the King's Speech.